francosbenitez/mepc-app/README.md

 _Website of the Movimiento Estudiantil por la Psicología Científica (MEPC)_

+- It uses an API which can be found on [this other repository](https://github.com/francosbenitez/mepc-backend).

 ## Code and Resources Used

 - **Main Technologies:** Vue, Nuxt, SASS